Senior Taliban officials visit villages struck by earthquake that killed at least 2,000 people

 “Our colleagues and their families are processing this devastation in their hometowns, and yet we are responding with everything we have,” said Thamindri de Silva, the head of the Afghanistan office of the charity.
 “People need urgent medical care, water, food, shelter and help to stay safe.
 Please stand with us as we respond.”

-Dozens of teams have scrambled to help with rescue efforts, including from the military and nonprofit groups.
-Irfanullah Sharafzai, a spokesman for the Afghan Red Crescent Society, said more than 20 teams were on the ground on Monday and have set up a temporary camp for the displaced.
+The IRC said in a statement that, including bridges in the affected region.

+Salma Ben Assia, IRC Afghanistan director, said that even before the devastating earthquake struck, “over 29 million people were in need of humanitarian assistance.
+The earthquake has further exacerbated the situation,” warning that harsh winter conditions can have a disastrous effect on those displaced, particularly women and children.

-In neighboring Pakistan, the government held a special session to review aid for Afghanistan, including relief teams, food items and medicines, as well as tents and blankets.
+In neighboring Pakistan, the government held a special session to review aid for Afghanistan, including relief teams, food items and medicine, as well as tents and blankets.
+Caretaker Prime Minister Anwaar-ul-Haq Kakar said on X, formerly Twitter, that he was deeply saddened by the devastation in Afghanistan.

+“Our hearts go out to the affected communities.
+We stand in solidarity with the Afghans during this difficult time,” he said.

+Iranian Foreign Minister Hossein Amirabdollahian called his Afghan Taliban counterpart, Amir Khan Muttaqi, to express condolences, according to a post on X by Hafiz Zia Ahmad, the deputy spokesman for the foreign ministry in Kabul.
+The Iranian diplomat “promised humanitarian aid to victims,” said Ahmad.